 - To receive this Structured Elective you must take the required modules as General or In-Programme Elective modules and not as Core or Option modules.

-- Take the following three modules as Elective modules during your degree.
+- To achieve the Structured Elective in Innovation, you must take three of the following four modules as Elective modules during your degree.
 Note that these modules can be taken in any order and at any stage of your programme.
-It is recommended that IA20010 Intro to Creative Thinking is taken before the other two modules.
+It is recommended that IA20010 Introduction to Creative Thinking is taken first.
 These modules include:

 ||Introduction to Creative Thinking